m3au/meows/pages/inventory.md

 # Inventory Page

 The Inventory page serves as the user's primary workspace for managing their personal commands.
-It provides a comprehensive interface for organizing, editing, and customizing commands.
+It provides a complete interface for organizing, editing, and customizing commands.

 ## Overview